contiv/contiv.github.io/websrc/source/documents/tutorials/contiv-compose.md

    io.contiv.policy: "RedisDefault"
 ```

-You would note that override policies for various users is specified outside the application composition, and
+Override policies for various users are specified outside the application composition in an
-in operational policy file (ops.json), which states that vagrant user is allowed to use following policies:
+operational policy file (ops.json), which states that vagrant user is allowed to use the policies *TrustApp*,
+*RedisDefault*, and *WebDefault*:

 ```
                 { "User":"vagrant",